logicmonitor/lm-logs-azure/vm-config/ama-linux-deployment.md

 LOCATION="" #the region of the resources to be created in.
 Note - the region should be same as the vm and the deployment resources in step 1.
 NAMESPACE="" #the eventhub namespace created as a part of the deployment in step 1.
 EVENTHUB_NAME="log-hub"
+EXPORT_RULE_NAME="" #the name of the export rule which will be created in the LAW
 ```

 ### 📜 Deployment Script